jruizgit/rules/docs/reference.md

 ```
 [top](reference.md#table-of-contents)
 #### Tumbling Window
 durable_rules enables aggregating events or observed facts over time with tumbling windows.
 Tumbling windows are a series of fixed-sized, non-overlapping and contiguous time intervals.

+Summary of rule attributes:
+* count: defines the number of events or facts, wich need to be matched when scheduling an action.
+* span: defines the tumbling time between scheduled actions.
+* pri: defines the scheduled action order in case of conflict.

 #####Ruby
 ```ruby
 Durable.ruleset :t0 do